-As one of the country's largest financial institutions, offering banking services, Stopanska Banka AD Skopje is exposed to a variety of risks.
-Without taking risks, profitable banking activities are impossible, which is why SB accept a certain degree of risk as defined in our Risk Appetite Framework (RAF).
 The Bank manages these risks through a comprehensive risk management framework that integrates risk management into daily business activities and strategic planning.
-The main objective of the Risk Management function of the Bank is to protect the interest of its customers and shareholders through prudent management of risk supported by strong risk culture, as well as abundant liquidity and a strong capital base.
+The main objective of the Risk Management function of the Bank is to protect the interest of its customers and shareholders through prudent management of risk supported by strong risk culture, as well as abundant liquidity and a strong capital base

 Effective risk management requires Bank-wide risk governance.
 SB's risk and control structure is based on the 'three lines of defense' governance model, introduced in 2019.
 Each line has a specific role and defined responsibilities, with the execution of tasks being distinct from the control of these same tasks.
-The three lines work closely together to identify, assess, and mitigate risks.
+The three lines work closely together to identify, assess and mitigate risks.
 First and foremost, the business (including support functions) has ownership of the risks, which it manages and takes responsibility for (first line).

 The Bank's risk management framework is provided by the Risk Management and Compliance function (second line).
 Both functions challenge risk taking and monitor the risk profile.
-Internal Audit (third line) provides independent assurance, advice, and insights on the quality and effectiveness of internal control, risk management, compliance, and governance of the Bank.
+Internal Audit (third line) provides independent assurance, advice and insights on the quality and effectiveness of internal control, risk management, compliance and governance of the Bank.

 The risk management function of SB supports the Board of Directors in formulating the risk appetite, strategies, policies and limits.
 It provides review, oversight and support functions throughout SB on risk-related items.
 SB's main financial risks exposures are to credit risk, funding and liquidity risk and market risk.
-In the complex current business conditions SB is also exposed to non-financial risks such as operational, IT and compliance risks.
+In the current complex business conditions, SB is also exposed to non-financial risks such as operational, IT and compliance risks.

-The primary role of the independent Risk Management function of the Bank is to properly and timely identify, measure and manage risks in normal and stressed economic conditions, and to oversee whether the business activities are consistent with the Bank's strategy and risk appetite.
-In order to maintain an adequate risk profile, the Bank uses tools such as prudent risk criteria, risk assessments, rating and scoring models which are constantly reviewed, validated and enhanced towards the banking industry best practices.
+The primary role of the independent Risk Management function of the Bank is to properly and timely identify, measure and manage risks in normal and specific economic conditions and to oversee whether the business activities are consistent with the Bank's strategy and risk appetite.
+In order to maintain an adequate risk profile, the Bank uses tools such as prudent risk criteria, risk assessments, rating and scoring models, which are constantly reviewed, validated and enhanced in accordance with the banking industry's best practices.

-SB has a framework of risk management policies, procedures, and minimum standards in place to create consistency throughout the organization, and to define requirements that are binding for all business units.
+SB has a framework of risk management policies, procedures, and minimum standards in place to create consistency throughout the organization and to define requirements that are binding for all business units.
 Senior management is responsible for the implementation of and adherence to policies, procedures and standards.
 Policies, procedures and standards are regularly reviewed and updated via the relevant risk committees to reflect changes in requirements, markets, products and practices.

 The Covid-19 pandemic has disrupted lives across all countries and communities and negatively affected global economic growth in 2020 beyond anything experienced in nearly a century.
 The global economy shrank in 2020 as demand and supply, trade, and finance were severely disrupted.
 2021 was unquestionably marked by the unpredictable character of the Covid-19 pandemic as well, including the emergence of new variants of the virus and the resulting restrictive measures.
 Worldwide supply chain challenges and increasing inflation were also part of the economic uncertainty.
 However, despite these challenges, worldwide economy recover quickly and better than expected.
-In line with the global trends gradual recovery for the local economy was noted as well.
+In line with the global trends' gradual recovery for the local economy was noted as well.